AnqiAngelineWang/SOEN691/README.md

 | 2016 |   68.12%   |    63.85%   |    -4.27%    |
 | 2017 |   20.52%   |    38.54%   |    18.02%    |
 | 2018 |   71.09%   |    68.03%   |    -3.06%    |

+IV.Discussion
+---
+Predict a stock is worth buying or not is hard, the correctness of model  very dependent the training data.
+High quality or satisfied data sets are efficient to forecast the future stoke trends.
+For example, the results in year 2015 and 2016.
+This also follows the assumption that social influences have not been considered.
+For example, it could not forecast the stock trend due to COVID-19

 Ref: